-General anaesthesia is used to assist complex surgery, by relaxing you, inducing sleep, freeing you of pain, and erasing memory the experience.Read More
+General anaesthesia is used to assist complex surgery by relaxing you, inducing sleep, freeing you of pain, and erasing your memory of the experience.Read More

 Medically Compromised Patients

-Treatment for people with complex medical conditions is best managed by a specialist dually qualified in medicine & dentistry.Read More
+People with complex medical conditions are best treated by a maxillofacial specialist, who has dual qualifications in medicine & dentistry.Read More

 Bone and Gum Grafting

-Bone grafting rebuilds a jaw in areas that have deteriorated, making it possible to place dental implants with assured longevity.Read More
+Bone grafting rebuilds the jaw in areas that have deteriorated, making it possible to place dental implants with assured longevity.Read More

-Some tooth movements can't be achieved with conventional orthodontics, which often compensates with dental extractions and pulling back front teeth.Read More
+Some teeth can't be moved with conventional orthodontics, which often requires dental extractions and pulling back the front teeth.Read More

 Mouth & Facial Injury